Bilingual counselors are highly sought in counseling agencies, school districts, and counselor education programs.

 This certificate aims to address this dilemma by meeting the growing need for improved bilingual counselor education.
 The certificate coursework provides students with a strong linguistic background in Spanish and forwards opportunities to learn about cultural factors impacting the Latino/Hispanic culture.
 Additionally, the certificate focuses on improving language skills and targets opportunities to apply this learning to relevant counseling contexts via supervised counseling experience with Spanish-speaking clients

-Thirty-seven bilingual certificates or concentrations exist in mental health fields such as psychology, school psychology, social work, marriage, family therapy, school counseling, and clinical mental health across the United States.
-Of this number, only four (including ours) offer a bilingual certificate or concentration accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and train both school and clinical mental health counselors.
-All other programs are either in other mental health professions (e.g., psychology), are not CACREP-accredited, or train only school counselors or clinical mental health counselors.
+Over thirty-seven bilingual certificates or concentrations exist in mental health fields such as psychology, school psychology, social work, marriage, family therapy, school counseling, and clinical mental health across the United States.
+Approximately 10 (including ours) counseling programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) offer a bilingual counseling certificate to train both school and clinical mental health counselors in the nation.

 As a Hispanic Thriving Institution, the faculty and students in the Department of Counseling at UTSA recognized the need for more specialized training for Spanish-speaking counselors in training.
 Historically, counselor preparation programs did not provide specialized training for bilingual counseling students.
 Instead, it was assumed that if they spoke Spanish they would be able to perform their counseling duties with the same effectiveness in Spanish.
 For many years, the Department of Counseling recognized the need for specialized training, leading to the development of study abroad programs and bilingual training and supervision.
 These efforts culminated in 2015 when Drs.
 Robertson, Trepal, and Zambrano developed the 12-hour Bilingual Counseling Certificate program.
 The certificate program received tremendous support from school and community organizations, obtaining approval from the university in 2016.

-Since its creation, a total of 59 students have completed the Certificate in Bilingual Counseling, while 70 clinical mental and school counseling students are currently enrolled.
-Many doctoral students involved with the BCC are now working as counselor educators in institutions across Texas.
+Since its creation, a total of 78 students have completed the Certificate in Bilingual Counseling, while 70 clinical mental and school counseling students are currently enrolled.
+Four alumni have entered doctoral programs to become bilingual counselor educators and supervisors.
+Doctoral students involved with the BCC are now working as counselor educators in institutions across Texas.

 An optional component of the Bilingual Counseling Certificate is a two-week study abroad program in Oaxaca, Mexico which occurs in June.